sergiye/authenticator/README.md

 ## Thanks

-Authenticator is based on open source WinAuth application written by Colin Mackie.
+Authenticator is inspired by on open source [WinAuth](https://github.com/winauth/winauth) application written by Colin Mackie.

 ----